 So, for someone who loves God, their eternal presence will be heaven.
-In Eastern Orthodox Christian practice, when someone is near death a priest is brought to them to hear their final confession and to administer holy communion to the soon to be deceased.
+In Eastern Orthodox Christian practice, when someone is near death a priest is brought to them to hear their final confession and to administer holy communion to the soon-to-be deceased.
 This for all intents and purposes also signifies the first step towards leaving this plane of existence.
-Unlike regular Christian funeral services, orthodox funerals in Sydney never require cremation because its forbidden but rather burial is the only option.
-The first step of which is preparing the dead for the send off.
+Unlike regular Christian funeral services, orthodox funerals in Sydney never require cremation because it is forbidden but rather burial is the only option.
+The first step of which is preparing the dead for the send-off.

 The orthodox funeral service takes the form of a procession after which the body can be viewed in the church.
 This allows friends and family members to pay their last respects to the dearly departed.
-After the burial, friends and family members gather for the post funeral reception.
+After the burial, friends and family members gather for the post-funeral reception.
 This is where people discuss the deceased while having some tea and food.
-Though many of the aspects of orthodox funerals in Sydney are a lot like regular Christian West style funerals, there is a lot that is different too.
-As experts and experienced funeral service people we understand these differences and so we can handle just about any aspect or the entire funeral on our own.
-Nobody, in this industry perhaps understands orthodox funerals the way we do and this has over the years made us the obvious choice for many families.
-If you are looking for an orthodox funeral service in Sydney that has the experience and track record of ensuring the perfect outcome then do not hesitate to call us at (02) 9564 0223.
+Though many of the aspects of orthodox funerals in Sydney are a lot like regular Christian West-style funerals, there is a lot that is different too.
+As experts and experienced funeral service people, we understand these differences and so we can handle just about any aspect of the entire funeral on our own.
+Nobody, in this industry perhaps, understands orthodox funerals the way we do and this has over the years made us the obvious choice for many families.
+If you are looking for an Orthodox funeral service in Sydney that has the experience and track record of ensuring the perfect outcome then do not hesitate to call us at (02) 9564 0223.
 You can also get in touch via our online form and we will make all the required arrangements.